 - Have an HR Contact or Delegate for your department create a background check request in the online Background Check Administration (BCA) system and notify the applicant to authorize the check electronically.
 If you prefer to give the applicant a paper form, you will ask the finalist to complete a Criminal Background Check Form.

 - Inform the new hire that they must bring original, acceptable documents to show identity and eligibility to work in the United States.
-The new hire must meet with an HR Contact or Delegate in your department to complete an electronic I-9.
+The new hire must meet with an HR Contact or Delegate in your department to complete an electronic I-9 and E-Verify.
 The employee must complete Section 1 of the electronic I-9 on or before the first day of work.
 See I-9 Resources for more information.

 - Give the new hire a link to the New Employee Checklist